pierrick-giffard/STAMM/ReadMe.md

 # Calibrate model

 Calibrate model for your species and for the zone your turtles will move in.
 To calibrate P0 as the 90th percentile of the NPP distribution in a zone, you can use the script _STIT/preprocessing/P0\_calibration.py_.
+You will need to set parameters in namalist as well as in the _src/Species_ folder.

 # Namelist